wmclt/pycniospores/README.md

 * ☑️ only show part of universe at a time for a larger universe
   * ☑️ distinction: _view_ is only __part__ of the _universe_
   * ☑️ bound-checking (zoom or move) should still work
+* ☑️ Vectors
+  * ☑️ use them
+  * ☑️ implement operator Add for Point or Force